quinntile/6242_team103/README.md

 5) git commit -m "your message", commit your changes to the local branch
 6) git pull --> get updated git repo, for example, our team member's contribution needs to be updated to your local folder before you push
 7) git push --> push your modifications to the github repo, so that other memebers can pull and see.

+## For time series prediction of features, only one zip code from seattle has been done, with a monthly frequency and predict into 6 month into the future.
+Once we are fixed with which set of features to choose, we can run time series prediction on them simultaneously